Hi, I'm

 Quantum Physicist | Engineer | Researcher

-I'm a PhD student at Advanced Computing and Simulation Laboratory (AχL), Monash University who is passionate about plasmonics, nanoelectronics, and quantum information processing – Currently based in Melbourne, Australia.
+I'm a Research Fellow in the Department of Electrical and Electronic Engineering at the University of Melbourne who is passionate about quantum electronics, plasmonics, wireless communication, and quantum information processing – Currently based in Melbourne, Australia.

 Features